cschreib/kmos-scripts/README.md

 4) Install the QFitsView tools: http://www.mpe.mpg.de/~ott/dpuser/qfitsview.html

 5) Some of the scripts I introduce below are written in C++ and use the phy++ library I developed during my PhD.
-I know Tao has it installed on his computer, but you guys probably not :) In this case, follow the following instructions (Tao, you may have to update the library anyway):
+To install it, follow the following instructions:
 - Download this: https://github.com/cschreib/phypp/archive/master.tar.gz
 - Extract it into some temporary directory.
 - Make a new directory there called "build" and go there.